Here we are having more fun than a human being should be allowed to have.

 Burlesque is back.

-Fans of the fancy form of strip tees that first flourished in downtown areas in the depression are back in at least twelve cities.
+Fans of the fancy form of strip teas that first flourished in downtown areas in the Depression are back in at least 12 cities.